tobyweston/blog/source/_posts/2012-08-12-oauth-and-http-part-ii.md

  * `code=`the authorisation code (see [previous post]({{ root_url }}/blog/2012/08/11/oauth-and-http-part-i))
  * `redirect_uri=`your redirect URI

-FreeAgent differs from a lot of other OAuth implementations where the information is pass along as query parameters to a `GET`.
+FreeAgent differs from a lot of other OAuth implementations where the information is passed along as query parameters to a `GET` request.

 The request should also include an `Accept` header of `application/xml` or `application/json`.